johanpiquet/jopi-rewrite/_doc/reactjs/use_automatic_route.md

 }
 ```

-### A page with url parameters
+### A route with url parameters

 Here we want to handle urls of type `http://127.0.0.1/products/my-product-name` by using the same React
 component for all our products (and this without a file per product!).

 To do it, with use a thing called `url parameter`.
-Enabling it is simple, and only need a special convention in the directory name.
+Enabling it is simple and only needs a special convention in the directory name.

-Instead of creating a file `src/reactRouter/products/my-product-name/index.page.tsx` here you
+Instead of creating a file `src/routes/products/my-product-name/index.page.tsx` here you
-will create a file `src/reactRouter/products/$productName/index.page.tsx` with this content.
+will create a file `src/routes/products/$productName/index.page.tsx` with this content.

 This same file will allow to response to all url this type:
 * http://127.0.0.1/products/computer